simonnepinto/Swadastic/README.md

         * Descriptive pictures to help users understand the final dish. <br />

  b) Step-by-step instructions:
-        * Provide detailed instructions about the recipe along with the exact measurements of ingredients.
+        * Provides detailed instructions about the recipe along with the exact measurements of ingredients.
         * Embedded YouTube videos to prompt user engagement. <br />

  c) Filter and search:
-        * Users can search any recipe by its name or the ingredients.
+        * Users can search any recipe by its name or the ingredient.
-        * Display indigenous dishes of various cuisines. <br />
+        * Displays indigenous dishes of various cuisines. <br />

  d) Share the recipes:
-        * Allows users to share the recipe and video with their friends and family. <br />
+        * Users can share the recipe and video with their friends and family. <br />

 </pre>